neverRare/stick-docs/specification/lexical_grammar.md

 ## Whitespace

 Stick recognizes all characters with whitespace unicode property excluding line feed `\n` and carriage return `\r` as whitespace.
-However, for pythonic indentation, space `\u0020` and tab `\t` are only valid and they can't be mixed.
+However, for python-like indentation, space `\u0020` and tab `\t` are only valid and they can't be mixed.

 ## Line Terminators